Mayor of Chicago: Notes

-1 Since 1999, mayoral elections have officially been nonpartisan.
-A 1995 Illinois law stipulated that "candidates for mayor ... no longer would run under party labels in Chicago".
-However, Richard M. Daley, Rahm Emanuel and Lori Lightfoot are known to be Democrats.

 Vice mayor

 In accordance with Illinois law, the city council elects a vice mayor who serves as interim mayor in the event of a vacancy in the office of the mayor or the inability of the mayor to serve due to illness or injury, until the city council elects one of its members acting mayor or until the mayoral term expires.
-The current vice mayor is Tom Tunney.
+The vice mayoralty is currently vacant following the resignation of Walter Burnett Jr. on August 7, 2025.

-The position was created by state law after the power struggle following Richard J. Daley's death in office.
+The position was created by a state law that was passed in response to the power struggle that took place over succession following Richard J. Daley's death in office.

-The position is considered to be largely ceremonial.

 If neither the mayor nor president pro tempore can preside over a City Council meeting, then the vice mayor presides.

+The position was long considered to be largely ceremonial.
+However, in 2023, Mayor Brandon Johnson successfully championed a resolution that gave the office a $400,000 budget.
+He also had his vice mayor, Burnett, act as an official community liaison for the mayoral administration.